drewboardman/archlinux/installing.md

 Part 2
 ======
+  - Find your network interfaces via `ip addr` and initialize them with `dhccpd
+    <interface>`
-  - Your networking might not be working at this point.
-If you're running Arch inside VirtualBox, run the command `systemctl enable dhcpcd@enp0s3.service`
+  - If you're running Arch inside VirtualBox, run the command `systemctl enable dhcpcd@enp0s3.service`

   1. Once you get your networking shit together, update packages `pacman -Syyu`
   2. Enable multilib in `/etc/pacman.conf`
+  3. You'll need to sync your packages with `pacman -Syy`
-  3. Go into `/etc/pacman.d/mirrorlist` and move some of the United States mirrors to the top (Arch prioritizes mirrors from top>bottom)
+  4. Go into `/etc/pacman.d/mirrorlist` and move some of the United States mirrors to the top (Arch prioritizes mirrors from top>bottom)
-  4. Install `zsh` (you're going to set it as the default shell for your user)
+  5. Install `zsh` (you're going to set it as the default shell for your user)
     - `pacman -S zsh`

 ### Creating a user